veosotano/lil/README.md

 	@root {
 		padding: 10;

-		//apply the styles with the isA property
+		//apply the styles by pasting them
 		#new myButton {
-			isA: buttonStyle;
+			#paste buttonStyle;
 			content: "Press me";
 		}
 		//we can make another one
 		#new myButton2 {
-			isA: buttonStyle;
+			#paste buttonStyle;
 			content: "No thank you";
 		}
 	}

-But a button would be not be a real button if it doesn't do anything.
+But a button would be not be a real button if was not doing anything.
 Let's change that:

 	fn button1Pressed {
 		//just put some text into the terminal output